Andydchoo/budgeting/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Enter in your monthly income and monthly expenses, then press "Calculate".
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Enter in your monthly income and monthly expenses, then press "Calculate" to get a suggestion on how to budget your money.

 _For more examples, please refer to the [Documentation](https://example.com)_